UCL-ARC/fortran-unit-testing-exercises/episodes/1-into-to-unit-tests/solution/README.md

 > If you are familiar with veggies, try to implement your suggested changes.

 The solution here is a single test file [maths_test_solution.f90](./maths_test_solution.f90) written using Veggies.
-To run these solution tests, update which module is used within [test/main.f90](../main.f90) from `maths_test` to `maths_test_solution`.
+To use this solution, replace the contents of [challenge/test/maths_test.f90](../challenge/test/maths_test.f90) with the solution.
 Then run the tests as before with...

 ```sh
 fpm test